dealingwith/daniel-industries/_writings/east-district.md

 title: East District
 category: Fiction
 subcategory: POSEUR
-layout: page
+layout: writing-page
-pubdate: "WIP"
+pubdate: "Work in Progress"
 excerpt: The central street of the east district was slick like a runny nose on a toddler.
----

-_This is a work in progress_

 ---

 The central street of the east district was slick like a runny nose on a toddler.